 Additionally, it used a somewhat matching set of early passenger cars, which were basically customized horse carriages; patrons riding aboard would either be seated inside the cars or on rumble seats placed on the roofs.
 The trip transpired without incident and the DeWitt Clinton remained in use on the M&H for only a few years before being scrapped by the railroad in 1833.
 However, a complete replica, including cars, was built by successor New York Central for the 1893 Columbian Exposition in Chicago which was entirely operational.
 It was used by the railroad for on-an-off again promotional purposes until being purchased in 1934 by Henry Ford for his famed museum in Dearborn, Michigan, where it still resides to this day next to the behemoth Chesapeake & Ohio Class H-8 2-6-6-6 "Allegheny".

 To learn more about the history and trial run of the DeWitt Clinton please click here.
 Finally, this article also offers more analysis on the locomotive.
 For more reading about New York's history with railroads you might want to pick up a copy of A History of Railroads in Western New York by author Edward Dunn, which, as the title implies explores the western regions of the state and its rail heritage.
-Also, another book of interest is The Rail Lines of Southern New England: A Handbook of Railroad History by author Ron Karr, which studies the history of railroads that once served the region and has been given excellent reviews by readers In any event, if you're interested in perhaps purchasing one, or both, of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+Also, another book of interest is The Rail Lines of Southern New England: A Handbook of Railroad History by author Ron Karr.
+In any event, if you're interested in perhaps purchasing one, or both, of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.